80 percent of small-scale miners need mechanisation support

 “There is a need to have more mining suppliers in our provinces to enhance small scale mining operations.
 We need to do more as a country to beef up our manufacturing capacity so as to preserve the value of our mining earnings.”

-Mr Mangisi, who spoke during the official opening of Mineazy Mining Solutions branch at Belmont in Bulawayo last Friday, challenged local industries to be innovative and tap into the lucrative mining supply value chain.
+Mr Mangisi, who spoke during the official opening of Mineazy Mining Solutions branch in the Belmont industrial area in Bulawayo last Friday, challenged local industries to be innovative and tap into the lucrative mining supply value chain.
 He said as a result of reduced domestic capacity, the bulk of local suppliers were selling imported equipment.

-“Our local engineers should stand up and claim their space in the local market by developing local spares for mining and equipment.
-A few companies are already doing.
+“Our local engineers should stand up and claim their space in the local market by developing local spares for mining equipment.
+A few companies are already doing that.

 “Bulawayo, as the industrial hub, should lead in designing hammer mills, bow mills and other consumables needed by the mining sector,” said Mr Mangisi.